jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

    demands less of your host system.
 You will need to explicitly tell the installer to install GRUB to the hard drive.

-5. Reboot the VM when prompted, then log in.
+5. Reboot the VM when prompted.
+Then log in.

 6. Open a terminal (`LXTerminal`) and run the following from the command line to temporarily become `root` (system administrator):